stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 filled the place.
 My mind, as alert as my senses, recognised the gravely unusual; and almost automatically I leaped up and turned about to grasp the destructive instruments which we had left trained on the mouldy spot before the fireplace.
 As I turned, I dreaded what I was to see;
-for the scream had been in my uncle&rsquo;s voice, and I knew not against what menace I should have to defend him and myself.
+for the scream had been in my uncle's voice, and I knew not against what menace I should have to defend him and myself.

   Yet after all, the sight was worse than I had dreaded.
 There are horrors beyond horrors, and this was one of those nuclei of all dreamable hideousness which the cosmos saves to blast an accursed and unhappy few.
 Out of the fungus-ridden earth steamed up a vaporous corpse-light, yellow and diseased, which bubbled and lapped to a gigantic height in vague outlines half-human and half-monstrous, through which I could see the chimney and fireplace beyond.
-It was all eyes&mdash;wolfish and mocking&mdash;and the rugose insect-like head dissolved at the top to a thin stream of mist which curled putridly about and finally vanished up the chimney.
+It was all eyes--wolfish and mocking--and the rugose insect-like head dissolved at the top to a thin stream of mist which curled putridly about and finally vanished up the chimney.
 I say that I saw this thing, but it is only in conscious retrospection that I ever definitely traced its damnable approach to form.
 At the time it was to me only a seething, dimly phosphorescent cloud of fungous loathsomeness, enveloping and dissolving to an abhorrent plasticity the one object to which all my attention was focussed.
-That object was my uncle&mdash;the venerable Elihu Whipple&mdash;who with blackening and decaying features leered and gibbered at me, and reached out dripping claws to rend me in the fury which this horror had brought.
+That object was my uncle--the venerable Elihu Whipple--who with blackening and decaying features leered and gibbered at me, and reached out dripping claws to rend me in the fury which this horror had brought.